ViciousSquid/Dosidicus/Docs/Memory System.md

 7. **Importance and Access Tracking**: Memories have importance levels and access counts, which influence their likelihood of being transferred to long-term storage.

-This memory system provides the squid with a sophisticated ability to learn from and adapt to its experiences, contributing to more complex and realistic behavior over time.
+This memory system provides the squid with a sophisticated ability to learn from and adapt to his experiences, contributing to more complex and realistic behavior over time.